andymur/mtransfer/README.md

 # Other things
 * Make transfer result to be enum (+corner cases for transfer) (N)
+* Distinguish between integration (at least final acceptance) and unit tests (T)

+# To be done
 * Calculate preconditions for multi threaded tests (-)
-* Distinguish between integration (at least final acceptance) and unit tests (T)